 On my second trip to Mineral Wells to visit the Nazareth Hospital the basement door was wide open.
 Although I was tempted to go in, I just took a few shots from the door way.
 As you can see just from the entrance, its bad.
 You can see the trash piled up, the old computers that were left behind when the last residents moved out, you can see the fire damage, and the water damage from when the fire was put out.

 I am curious to see how well the upper levels are holding up.
 When you peak through the front door windows, you can see where people got up from what they were doing and left their coffee on the table.
 If the building has been vacant since the 1990s, then it’s amazing that the coffee and office equipment the front offices are still there after all those years.

 Sometime in 2016 or 2017 a fence was installed around the exterior of the property to keep adventure seekers, photographers, vandals and scrappers out of the building.
-Can some please give the date when the fence was added.
+Can someone please give the date when the fence was added?
 During my next visit I will add current photos of the building.